-Students must apply for admission to the nursing program by one of the published deadline dates.
-Before applying for the nursing program, students must meet ALL application requirements listed below.
-Students who do not meet the minimal application requirements will not be considered for acceptance to the program.
+Students must apply for admission to the Nursing Program by one of the published deadline dates.
+Before applying for the Nursing Program, students must meet ALL application requirements listed below.
+Students who do not meet the minimum application requirements will not be considered for acceptance to the program.

 Meeting minimal application requirements does not guarantee acceptance to the program.

 (Please note that application requirements and procedures may change without prior notice.
 Check with Health Sciences Division and/or website for updates prior to applying.)

 In addition to the general admission requirements of the College, application to the Nursing Program requires:

 - unconditional admission to the College (see College Catalog for requirements);

 - 2.5 grade point average (GPA) calculated on completed academic core courses (Calculator for Core GPA) and;

 - current or previous Southern Union students must have a minimum 2.0 GPA or higher at SUSCC.

 - transfer students must enter SUSCC on clear academic status (cumulative 2.0 GPA);

 - official transcripts received by the Records Office (Wadley Campus) from ALL post-secondary institutions attended (or official transcripts from high school/GED scores for those who have never attended college);